Hellebæk: Landmarks

 Hellebæk Hammermølle is the only surviving of Kronborg Gun Factory's seven watermills.
 It was established in 1600 but the current building is from 1756.
 It was restored in 1982 and is now operated as a restaurant by Hellebæk-Ålsgårde Local Historic Society.

 Hellebækgård (Nordre Strandvej 129) was originally a tenant farm first mentioned in 1576 when it was called Teglstrup but it was later used by Christian IV and by the managing board of Hellebæk Ironworks. it was acquired by the manager of the weapons factory and became known as Hellebækgård in 1728.
 The current main building was built in 1747 for Stephen Hansen by Philip de Lange in 1747.
 The building housed the Royal Danish Orphanage from 1952 until 2004.
 It now houses the Skorpeskolen private primary school.

 Hellebæk Church overlooks the Øresund.
 The Neo-Baroque building is from 1920 and was designed by Søren Lemche.

 Post-World War II architecture includes Jørn Utzon's own house from 1952 and his son Kim Utzon's own house (Odinshøjvej 21) from 1987 as well as Bøje Lundgaard's Sjølund development.

 In the case of war, the Danish government and royal family would move into a bunker at Hellebæk (Regan Øst), prior to the construction of 60 metre deep nuclear bunker Regan Vest in the Rold Skov.

 Transport

 Hellebæk is situated on Nordre Strandvej ("Northern Coastal Road").
-Hellebæk railway station is served by the Hornbæk Line.
+The town is served by Hellebæk railway station located on the Hornbæk Line.